KevinLawson/excel-cdk/README.md

 (Please click [Releases](https://github.com/KevinLawson/excel-cdk/releases) for the latest full-installer and source code downloads

 ## Latest News
+*_New (September 2016)_*:
+Development version (3.3.0) released.
+LICSS 3.3 uses the latest CDK Snapshot (1.5.14) and the latest version of Opsin.
+Structure rendering now uses the latest CDK rendering classes rather than JChemPaint.
+Many thanks to John May for making the necessary code changes.

 *_New (May 2015)_*:
 Project now moved to GitHub.
-Use the Releases feature to get hold of the latest version (3.2 - Installer and Source Code)
+Use the Releases feature to get hold of the latest version (3.3 - Installer and Source Code [coming soon])

 *_New (January 2015)_*:
 Google drive now contains zip file with all the source code for LICSS 3.2 together with build instructions